 Do you have some video content in the archives?
 Maybe you feel it’s dated or poor quality, or your brand or product has visually changed since it was shot.
 You may be surprised to hear this, but we can work with that.

-Through careful editing, motion graphics, text treatments, and more, there are plenty of creative ways to repurpose existing content—even when new branding or creative direction is required.
 We can mix new still photography with old video; old video with new video (humor works remarkably well in these situations!); add a fresh voiceover or audio track; and use modern title or intro/outro cards to refresh just about anything.
 And while it does add to the budget, we can introduce CGI to account for product updates or new environments.
 The truth is, you’re probably in better shape than you think you are.
 Give us your video library, and we’ll give it new life.

 Starting from scratch with video